DataDrivenRahim/InsightInvest-AI-Powered-Equity-Research-Analyst/README.md

 ## Scope
 This software documentation describes the functionality, system architecture, and requirements of Insight Invest.
 The system integrates various machine learning models and APIs to automate data collection and analysis, enhancing decision-making for investors.
 Insight Invest will serve financial analysts, institutional investors, and researchers who require an in-depth understanding of stock market trends and company performance.
+ Stock price prediction using LSTM
+-  News-based sentiment integration
+-  PDF and web-based document Q&A using LLMs
+-  Semantic search and retrieval with LangChain
+-

 ## Offerings
-•	AI: Artificial Intelligence\
+🧠	AI: Artificial Intelligence\
-•	LSTM: Long Short-Term Memory (a type of recurrent neural network)\
+📈	LSTM: Long Short-Term Memory (a type of recurrent neural network)\
-•	RAG: Retrieval Augmented Generation\
+📚	RAG: Retrieval Augmented Generation\
-•	Yahoo Finance: A financial data provider
+📊	Yahoo Finance: A financial data provider\
-•	Multimodal AI: AI models that analyze multiple types of data (text, images, tables, etc.)\
+🔍	Multimodal AI: AI models that analyze multiple types of data (text, images, tables, etc.)\
-•	Risk Analysis: Evaluating potential risks associated with a financial decision\
+📰	Risk Analysis: Evaluating potential risks associated with a financial decision\
-•	Competitor Analysis: Comparing financial and operational risks between industry rivals
+🧮	Competitor Analysis: Comparing financial and operational risks between industry rivals

 ## References
 •	IEEE 1063-2001 Standard for Software User Documentation\